Composite octet baryons in a relativistic mean field description of nuclear and neutron star matter: ROLE OF 6-FERMI AND 8-FERMI INTERACTIONS

 where $\vect{k}_b = \vect{k} - n_{\alpha/b} \vect{V}_{\alpha}$, with the vector fields $V_{\alpha}^{\mu}$ defined by

 The new contributions from the 6-fermi and 8-fermi interactions to the energy density are

-which are added to~(\ref{eq:energydensity}).
-It is easy to check that the basic conditions~(\ref{eq:minimization}), which determine the three scalar and three vector mean fields $\sigma_{\alpha}$ and $\omega_{\alpha}^{\mu}$, lead to the same expressions~(\ref{eq:fhtheorem}) and~(\ref{eq:vectorfields}) are before, because those expressions simply reflect the definitions given by Eq.~(\ref{eq:fields}).
+which are added to~Eq.~\eqref{eq:energydensity}, after replacing $\omega_\alpha^{\mu}$ in \eqref{eq:energydensity} by the expression given in Eq.~\eqref{eq:vecttot}.
+It is easy to check that the basic conditions~(\ref{eq:minimization}), which determine the three scalar and three vector mean fields $\sigma_{\alpha}$ and $\omega_{\alpha}^{\mu}$, lead to the same expressions (\ref{eq:fhtheorem}) and (\ref{eq:vectorfields}) as before, because those expressions simply reflect the definitions given by Eq.~(\ref{eq:fields}).
 If we eliminate the vector fields by using~(\ref{eq:vectorfields}), it becomes clear that $G_8^{(ss)}$ and $G_8^{(vv)}$ must be positive in order that the energy density is bounded from below, while the sign of $G_8^{(sv)}$ is not determined generally.
 For the case of neutron star matter, the conditions of chemical equilibrium and charge neutrality are given by Eq.~(\ref{eq:constraints}) with the modified baryon chemical potentials $\mu_b = \varepsilon_b(k=p_b)$.

 We also note that the 6-fermi and 8-fermi interactions lead to a renormalization of the residual 4-fermi interactions.
 The only physical quantities, for which we use the residual 4-fermi interactions in the $\overline{q} q$ channel to fix model parameters in this work, are the mass of the pion, the pion decay constant, and the $\eta$ - $\eta'$ mass difference, where the pseudoscalar mesons $\eta$ and $\eta'$ arise from mixing~\cite{Hatsuda:1991jn,Rehberg:1995kh} between the $\eta_0$ and $\eta_8$.
 The effective 4-fermi coupling constants in the vacuum, relevant for those quantities, are given by (see, for example, Refs.~\cite{Kato:1993np,Rehberg:1995kh} for the 6-fermi case)